What’s going on here? A look at the possible cause of pancreatic cancer and a plan for sharing that information with the entire world

 I heard long ago that Steve Jobs was a vegan, which means eating no foods of animal origin.
 But I have not promoted that information in my blogs because I also knew that he had pancreatic cancer.
 I feared that some people would simply assume that the plant-based diet-style couldn’t be that great if a well-known vegan like Steve Jobs could die of cancer at just 56 years of age.
 Now that he has passed away, I felt that it was time to address the topic more directly.

-For latest post on this topic (1-23-12) Vegan Diet, Steve Jobs and Pancreatic Cancer—Revisited
+For a later post on this topic (1-23-12) Vegan Diet, Steve Jobs and Pancreatic Cancer—Revisited

 First of all, while I have heard and read that Steve Jobs had been eating vegan for a long time, there are a few key things about his background that I do not know: